shicks/ahep/site/modules/1869-i-could-do-that/index.md

 The illustrator, Nancy Carpenter, brings her own artistic flair to this motif.
 Ask your kids to describe the pattern painted on the teapot and teacups in the early pages.
-Notice how it is reinforced in the first four pages, culminating in the two-page illustration on the death of Esther’s mother?
-Then ask them if there is any place else in the story where the flowered teapot and teacups are used?
+Do you notice how it is reinforced in the first four pages, culminating in the two-page illustration on the death of Esther’s mother?
+Then ask them: is there any place else in the story where the flowered teapot and teacups are used?
 Show them how the author and illustrator work together, combining their words and pictures, to create a powerful motif that comes together at a